Lee Sung-ho

 Lee Sung-Ho has competed at judoka and won numerous prizes.
-He secured bronze at the Grand Prix of Jeju in 2015.
-He claimed silver at the Grand Slam in Tokyo in 2017.
-He was awarded a bronze medal at the Asian Pacific Championships in Fujairah in 2019.
-He also won a bronze medal at the gold Grand Prix in Hohhot in 2019.
+He secured bronze at the 2015 Jeju Grand Prix, claimed silver at the 2017 Tokyo Grand Slam, awarded a bronze medal at the 2019 Asian Pacific Championships in Fujairah and a bronze medal at the 2019 Hohhot Grand Prix.
 He clinched a bronze medal at the World Military Games in Wuhan in 2019.
-He then also claimed a bronze medal at the Grand Slam in Kazan in 2021.
+He then also claimed a bronze medal at the 2021 Kazan Grand Slam.
 He was selected to compete in the Judo at the 2020 Summer Olympics – Men's 81 kg.